Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 markdown
 Italicized text is the *cat's meow*.
 Italicized text is the _cat's meow_.
-A*cat*meow.
 ➤ Rendered Output: Italicized text is the cat's meow.
 Italicized text is the cat's meow.
-Acatmeow.

-Bold & Italic Text
+Bold and Italic
 Surround text with three asterisks (***) or three underscores (___).

 markdown
-This is ***really important***.
+This is ***really important*** text.
-This is ___really important___.
+This is ___really important___ text.
-➤ Rendered Output: This is really important.
+➤ Rendered Output: This is really important text.

-Best Practices & Common Mistakes ✅❌
-Do (✅)	Don't (❌)	Reason
-Use asterisks for bold/italic.
-Use underscores in the middle of words.
-Underscores can be confused with those in variable_names. un**believe**able	un__believe__able	Using asterisks avoids potential parsing issues.
-💡 Pro Knowledge:
+💡 Pro Tips & Knowledge
-Consistency: For maximum compatibility and clarity, prefer using asterisks (*) over underscores (_) for emphasis.
+Asterisks vs. Underscores: Prefer using asterisks (*).
+They are more consistent and less likely to be confused with underscores in variable names (e.g., my_variable).

+Mid-Word Emphasis: You can apply emphasis in the middle of a word, like un**believe**able.

-Escaping: To type a literal * or _ without formatting, escape it with a backslash: \*literal asterisk\*.
+Escaping: To type a literal * or _, escape it with a backslash: \*.

 4. Blockquotes
-Blockquotes are used to highlight quotes, excerpts, or important notes.
-They are created using the > character.
+Blockquotes are used to highlight quotes, excerpts, or side comments.

 Basic Blockquote
+Use the > character at the beginning of each line you want to quote.

 markdown
-> This is a blockquote.
-It will be indented and often have a different background.
+> This is a single-line blockquote.
+It will be indented and styled differently.
 ➤ Rendered Output:

-This is a blockquote.
-It will be indented and often have a different background.
+This is a single-line blockquote.
+It will be indented and styled differently.

-Multiline & Nested Blockquotes markdown
+Multiline & Nested Blockquotes
+You can create multiline and nested blockquotes.

+markdown
 > This is the first level of quoting.
 >
 > > This is a nested blockquote.
+Very useful for conversations.
 >
 > Back to the first level.
-➤ Rendered Output:

-This is the first level of quoting.

-This is a nested blockquote.

-Back to the first level.

 Blockquotes with Other Elements
 Blockquotes can contain other Markdown elements like headers, lists, and code.